 A buffer tank is required for all hydronic heating systems using OptiHeat heat pumps.
-The tank should be sized to provide 2 gallons of storage capacity for every one thousand Btuh's of nominal heat pump capacity.
+The tank should be sized to provide a minimum of 2 gallons of storage capacity for every one thousand Btuh's of nominal heat pump capacity.
+Sizing in this manner will provide the proper amount of heat pump cycling and storage.